-Casters are small wheels that are fastened to the bottom of chair legs to facilitate its movement across floors.
+Casters are small wheels that are fastened to the bottom of chair legs to facilitate their movement across floors.
 This type of feature is typically best suited for small, lightweight chairs such as task or conference seating.

-The style of casters most commonly used on these sorts of chairs are known as free-wheeling casters.
+The style of casters most commonly used on these sorts of chairs is known as free-wheeling casters.
 The wheels will continue to move even when weight is applied to them allowing the chairs to be moved around short distances without the user having to stand up.

 Free-wheeling casters most often have a swivel feature, which allows the chair to move easily in all directions with very little force applied.
 Chairs equipped with free-wheeling casters enable employees to enjoy a bit of mobility from their seats to collaborate with colleagues or to adjust their position while working.